anm/anm.github.com/blog/_posts/2016-11-28-ssh-agent-gnome-keyring-ubuntu.md

 If you remove `gnome-keyring` from Ubuntu 16 (Xenial), `ssh-agent` should then start and work properly with no further changes.

-`sudo apt-get remove gnome-keyring`
+`sudo apt-get remove gnome-keyring gnome-keyring:i386`
 `echo gnome-keyring hold | sudo dpkg --set-selections`
+`echo gnome-keyring:i386 hold | sudo dpkg --set-selections`

 The second line is to stop the package being reinstalled without you asking for it.